Bassador History/Origin

 Ensuring your Bassador receives a balanced diet tailored to their size, age, and activity level is crucial for their overall health and well-being.

-Aim to provide a mix of high-quality dry kibble and wet food, supplemented with fresh fruits and vegetables as treats or meal toppers.
+Aim to provide a mix of high-quality dry kibble and wet food, supplemented with fresh fruits like banana and vegetables like broccoli as treats or meal toppers.

 Look for dog foods rich in protein from sources like chicken, turkey, beef, or fish, as well as healthy fats from sources.
 Incorporate whole grains along with easily digestible carbohydrates to ensure your Bassador receives essential energy and fiber.